 Global Warming and GardensClimate change is not only coming, it's already well underway.
-What can our gardens expect?
+What can we and our gardens expect?

-- Before that first plant goes in the ground, getting the soil in good shape is key.
+- Before your plants go in the ground, get your soil in good shape.
 Amend soil with materials that make sense for your region, or plant things that love the native soil as is.

 - Compost, compost, compost.

-- Mulch lessens the need to water and keeps down weeds, but choose mulch appropriate for your area — decomposed granite makes sense in a place like Phoenix, but bark is a better fit in the Northeast.
-And research which mulches are earth-friendly at the production end.
+- Mulch lessens the need to water and keeps down weeds, but choose mulch appropriate for your area.
+For example, decomposed granite makes sense in a place like Phoenix, but bark is a better fit in the Northeast.
+And, research which mulches are earth-friendly at the production end.
 You can also make your own mulch with compost or shredded leaves.

 - Take a low-till approach since tilling oxygenates the soil and releases CO2.
 A clod-filled soil is healthy, and super-fine soil really is useful only for seeds.
 When planting seeds, just till a narrow strip and leave vegetative cover as natural mulch.

 - Organic has become a buzzword, and organic gardening is a many-faceted, nature-friendly approach.
-But be judicious with fertilizers, since all of them, even the organic ones, produce NO2 — the third-most-important greenhouse gas — as a byproduct as they break down.
+But be judicious with fertilizers, since all of them, even the organic ones, produce NO2 as a byproduct when they break down.

 - Start by choosing drought-tolerant plants.

-- Decide how you want to appropriate your water resources (if you want a vegetable garden, conserve water elsewhere).
+- Decide how you want to appropriate your water resources.
+For example, if you want a vegetable garden, conserve water elsewhere.

 - Rain gardens are a good (and attractive) way to collect and channel natural precipitation.